HariPranav/Academic_Portfolio/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-Hari Pranav A is an engineering graduate and is currently working as Senior Analyst at EY.
-He is a part of the Cloud Architecture team, which is responsible for deployment and maintenance of secure solutions on the cloud.
-His tasks include working on Big Data platforms which deal with the business understanding, cleaning and modelling of data.
-He actively maintains EC2 instances and has deployed and secured Analytics platforms such as Apache Superset deployment on Docker.
+My name is Hari Pranav A and I am pursuing my masters in Cybersecurity at the Pennsylvania State University .
+I am interested in solving problems in the domain of Secure Cloud computing and building secure solutions on the cloud.
+In my previous work experience my tasks included working on Big Data platforms which deal with the business understanding, cleaning and modelling of data.
+I have also worked on Elastic Kubernetes / Container Service and deployment of Analytics platforms such as Apache Superset.

-Outside work he can be found participating and volunteering at International/National Hackathons and he has won a few of them during his college days.
-He has also published research papers in the field of decentralized computing and cyber security.
+Outside work I love to participate and volunteer at Hackathons and I have won a few of them!.
+I am actively working on research projects and in the domain of decentralized computing and cyber security and have published papers as well.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.